-Q. What do students plan to do with their Masters in Women's Studies?
+Q. What do students plan to do with their Masters in Multicultural Women's and Gender Studies?

 Q. Is it possible to complete the M.A.
 Program in less than two years?